 For the history buff

-Famous for its natural hot springs and 18th-century Georgian architecture, Bath is one of the most beautiful cities in the UK (in my opinion).
+Famous for its natural hot springs and 18th-century Georgian architecture, Bath is one of the most beautiful cities in the UK.

-The Roman Baths is a must see.
+The Roman Baths is an absolute must see.
 The entrance fee is fairly expensive but totally worth it – this site is one of the best preserved Roman remains in the world!

 Another great day trip idea is Stratford-upon-Avon, a town synonymous with William Shakespeare.